Spectrum of equivariant cohomology as a fixed point scheme: Main theorem for solvable groups

 for some $e'\in \he_n$ that vanishes at $\zeta_i$ and commutes with $\w$.
 Note that, as $\Ee$ is $\Hs$-linearised,

 From \eqref{rho} and \eqref{cherntr} we have

 Thus we have to prove that

-But by the assumptions that $[\w,e']=0$, $\w$ is semisimple and $e'$ is nilpotent, we get that the sum $\w + e'$ is the Jordan decomposition of $\Ad_{M_\w^{-1}}(e+\w)$ in the sense of \cite[4.4]{Borel}.
-Then by the naturality of the Jordan decomposition the derivative of the representation $\Stab_\Hs(\zeta_i)\to \GL(\Ee_{\zeta_i})$ preserves it.
-Therefore $\w_{\zeta_i}$ seen as an element of $\gl(\Ee_{\zeta_i})$ is the semisimple part of $(\w+e')_{\zeta_i}$ seen as an element of $\gl(\Ee_{\zeta_i})$.
+But by the assumptions that $[\w,e']=0$, $\w$ is semisimple and $e'$ is nilpotent, we get that the sum $\w + e'$ is the Jordan decomposition of $\Ad_{M_\w^{-1}}(e+\w)$ in the sense of \cite[Theorem~4.4]{Borel}.
+Then by the naturality of the Jordan decomposition, the derivative of the representation $\Stab_\Hs(\zeta_i)\to \GL(\Ee_{\zeta_i})$ preserves it.
+Therefore, $\w_{\zeta_i}$, seen as an element of $\gl(\Ee_{\zeta_i})$, is the semisimple part of $(\w+e')_{\zeta_i}$, seen as an element of $\gl(\Ee_{\zeta_i})$.

-But for Jordan decomposition in the general linear group, the eigenvalues of the semisimple part are the same as the eigenvalues of the decomposed element.
-Because traces of external powers are polynomials in eigenvalues, this concludes the proof. \end{proof} {The following lemma is based on \cite[Proposition 3]{CarDef}, which proves it for $\Bs_2$.} \begin{lemma} The cohomology ring $H^*(X)$ is generated, as a $\C$-algebra, by Chern classes of $\Hs$-linearised vector bundles on $X$. \end{lemma}
+But for the Jordan decomposition in the general linear group, the eigenvalues of the semisimple part are the same as the eigenvalues of the decomposed element.
+Because traces of external powers are polynomials in eigenvalues, this concludes the proof. \end{proof} {The following lemma is based on \cite[Proposition 3]{CarDef}, which asserts it for $\Bs_2$.}